3D render of a penguin

 Week 2 - Finding your balance

-In the second week you’ll start to get your character moving with a simple exercise designed to explore weight and balance.
+In the second week you’ll begin to get your character moving.
+We'll start out by analysing some reference before animating a simple exercise designed to explore weight and balance.

 Week 3 - Jumping in